SIBO Breath Test UK

 Unfortunately SIBO can relapse the treatments available are listed below

-- Herbal antibiotics including Oregano- these are effective supplements to combat SIBO
+- Herbal antibiotics including Oregano oil for SIBO- these are effective supplements to combat SIBO

 - Taking antibiotics such as Rifaximin and or Neomycin- unfortunately these are not readiy avaialble on the NHS